FederatedAI/FATE/examples/toy_example/README.md

 jobid is a string which host and guest should have the same jobid, please remember that jobid should be different for different task, host_runtime_conf or guest_runtime_conf template is under example/toy_example/conf/host(guest)_runtime_conf.json.

-Or you can simply execute run_secureboosting_standalone.sh, which will run host and guest in the background and print out some infomation, like logfiles path.
+Or you can simply execute run_toy_example_standalone.sh, which will run host and guest in the background and print out some infomation, like logfiles path.

 > sh run_toy_example_standalone.sh